 - Click the Rules button and choose Manage Rules & Alerts

 TIP: You can select Create Rule however the Manage Rules & Alert dialog box gives you more options on what you can do with your mail messages

 - The Rules and Alerts dialog box will appear:

 - The first screen displayed is Step 1: Select a template

-- Outlook includes some pre-defined template rules that are already set up and allow you to just customise the necessary sections.
+- Outlook includes some pre-defined template rules that are already set up and allow you to customise the necessary options.
 This makes rule creation really quick and straight forward.
 If you want to create a rule from scratch you can still do that using the last two items listed under the Start from a blank rule category

 - Whenever I demonstrate this feature to training participants I always say “The best way to understand rules is to read them like a story”.
 The bottom half of the dialog shows the Step 2: Edit the rule description.
 Here is where you can read the rule, just like a story and as you change or select options the story will grow.